nailen1/qiskit_qcsg_extensions/docs/README.md

     - `latex`: Returns the LaTeX representation of the quantum state.
     - `amplitudes`: Accesses the statevector amplitudes.
     - `probabilities`: Computes the probability distribution.
+    - `df`: Returns a Pandas DataFrame containing the amplitudes and probabilities.
   - **Methods**:
-    - `get_df()`: Returns a Pandas DataFrame containing the amplitudes and probabilities.
+    - **Qiskit `Statevector` Methods**: All methods from Qiskit's `Statevector` class are directly available.
+This includes methods like:
+      - `evolve()`: Evolves the quantum state according to a given operator.
+      - `tensor()`: Performs the tensor product with another state.
+      - and many more...

 ## Contribution